mikeneilens/codechallenge/challenge15/README.md

 * DeliveryToADepot

+I created a minitype for each of Product, EAN, Item, Depot, Supplier to prevent passing Strings around.

-I created a constructor function for each of these classes that would take an array of values to create an object I then created a general purpose function called **String.toListOfObjects()** that takes a string containing a CSV and a function to create a function from an array to create a list of the appropriate object.
+There is a constructor function for each of these classes that would take an array of values to create an object.
+A general purpose function called **String.toListOfObjects()** takes a string containing a CSV and any constructor function.
+It creates a list of the appropriate object.

-To calculate the percentage discount for each supplier I worked out the relationship between the different types are:
+To calculate the percentage discount for each supplier I worked out that the relationship between the different types are:

 EAN <- Depot/Item <- Supplier.